-(I) Mandatory Disclosure Requirements Governance A statement from the board containing the following elements: 2.1 Structure a disclosure of the board's oversight of ESG issues; (ii) the board's ESG management approach and strategy, including the process used to evaluate, prioritise and manage material ESG-related issues (including risks to the issuer's businesses); and (iii) how the board reviews progress made against ESG-related goals and targets with an explanation of how they relate to the issuer's businesses.
-Reporting A description of, or an explanation on, the application of the following 13 Principles Reporting Principles in the preparation of the ESG report: Materiality: The ESG report should disclose: the process to identify and the criteria for the selection of material ESG factors; (ii) if a stakeholder engagement is conducted, a description of significant stakeholders identified, and the process and results of the issuer's stakeholder engagement.
-Quantitative: Information on the standards, methodologies, assumptions 1.3 disclosed.
+(I) Mandatory Disclosure Requirements

+Governance Structure A statement from the board containing the following elements: (i) a disclosure of the board's oversight of ESG issues; (ii) the board's ESG management approach and strategy, including the process used to evaluate, prioritise and manage material ESG-related issues (including risks to the issuer's businesses); and (iii) how the board reviews progress made against ESG-related goals and targets with an explanation of how they relate to the issuer's businesses.
+2.1 Reporting Principles A description of, or an explanation on, the application of the following Reporting Principles in the preparation of the ESG report: 1.3 Materiality: The ESG report should disclose: (i) the process to identify and the criteria for the selection of material ESG factors; (ii) if a stakeholder engagement is conducted, a description of significant stakeholders identified, and the process and results of the issuer's stakeholder engagement.
+Quantitative: Information on the standards, methodologies, assumptions and/or calculation tools used, and source of conversion factors used, for the reporting of emissions/energy consumption (where applicable) should be disclosed.
+1.3 Consistency: The issuer should disclose in the ESG report any changes to the methods or KPIs used, or any other relevant factors affecting a meaningful comparison.
+1.3 Reporting Boundary A narrative explaining the reporting boundaries of the ESG report and describing the process used to identify which entities or operations are included in the ESG report.
+If there is a change in the scope, the issuer should explain the difference and reason for the change.
+1.2